 What are we looking for in an application?

 - No overly-packed schedules.
-Slow travel is about slowing down, being open to experiences, and engaging deeply.
+Slow travel is about slowing down, being open to spontaneous experiences, and engaging deeply.
 Don’t try to cram too much into your plans

 What will you reflect on?

 All DIS Slow Traveler itineraries should draw on a few aspects of the five components of slow travel listed below.
 There can be a lot of overlap between the five components, but these are some cornerstones that we think make up a slow, intentional, and sustainable way to travel.
 We are looking for your real stories of how you engage with these topics during your trips.
 We want you to relay what it is like to travel intentionally and with sustainability on top of mind.

 Here are our five components of slow travel and some possible story focuses that could fall under each.